-In 1992, a 9 year old Seminole, Florida girl who has spina bifida and uses a wheelchair wanted to participate in a Sears, Roebuck and Co. modeling program - a 4 session course in fashion modeling for children ages 8-17.
+For example, a nine-year-old girl who has spina bifida and uses a wheelchair wanted to participate in a Sears, Roebuck and Co. modeling program for children.
 According to the girl's mother, the Model's Club Program instructor said that the girl could not participate in the program because they used a ramp for the models that was one foot off the ground and that the girl would be out of place with the other children.
 The U.S. Department of Justice's Civil Rights Division investigated the complaint and entered into a settlement agreement with Sears to ensure that this girl, and any other child with a disability, would be able to attend the modeling program.

-Recently the U.S. Department of Justice sued a school district in Utah for not having a high school in the remote community of Navajo Mountain.
-The Navajo and Paiute high school age students who live in this community all had to go more than 90 miles from home and live in dormitories or with relatives and attend boarding schools operated by the Bureau of Indian Affairs.
-The school district had built high schools in the communities where non-Indians lived.
-The school district argued that because the Indians live on a reservation they didn't have a right to a public school built and operated by the district.
-American Indians are citizens of the United States and of the States where they live.
 The court ruled that even though they live on an Indian reservation, American Indians have a right to receive all of the same services that state and county governments offer to all other citizens of the state.
 The settlement of this lawsuit required the school district to build a new high school in this community.
-A temporary high school program began in September 1997.
-This lawsuit was the first time the Civil Rights Division had ever enforced the education statutes on behalf of American Indians.
-This lawsuit was originally filed by Indian students and their parents.
-Both the Navajo Nation and the United States joined in the lawsuit to support the students and their parents.
+This lawsuit was the first time the Civil Rights Division had ever enforced the education statutes on behalf of American Indians; the lawsuit was originally filed by Indian students and their parents, but both the Navajo Nation and the United States joined in the lawsuit to support the students and their parents.

 Japanese American Interment

 On December 7, 1941, the country of Japan bombed the United States military base at Pearl Harbor, Hawaii.
-As a result, the United States entered World War II against Japan, Germany and Italy.
-As a result of the war with Japan, many people in the U.S. did not trust people of Japanese ancestry.
-Even Japanese-Americans who were born in this country were mistakenly thought to be loyal to Japan.
-There was no proof that they were disloyal to America.
+As a result, the United States entered World War II against Japan, Germany, and Italy.
+As a result of the war with Japan, many people in the U.S. did not trust people of Japanese ancestry although there was no proof that Japanese-Americans were disloyal to America.
 However, the federal government and its military leaders decided that no one of Japanese ancestry could live on the west coast of the United States, while people of Italian and German ancestry could remain.
 On February 19, 1942, President Franklin D. Roosevelt issued Executive Order 9066, which began this prohibition.

 Over 120,000 people, including children and the elderly, were required to leave their homes in California and parts of Washington, Oregon and Arizona.
-Most people did not have time to store or sell their household goods at a fair price.
 Some people moved to other states, but the majority went to internment camps.
 They were only allowed to take few belongings with them, and many families lost virtually everything they owned except what they could carry.
 Internees spent many years in camp, behind barbed wire fences and with armed guards patrolling the camps.
-Entire families lived in cramped, one room quarters that were poorly constructed.

 In 1980, the Commission on Wartime Relocation and Internment of Civilians was established by Congress.
 This commission reviewed the impact of Executive Order 9066 on Japanese-Americans and determined that they were the victims of discrimination by the Federal government.